 - Departmental employees understand when and how Preliminary Paylist, Paylist (final) and Cost Distribution Registers should be reviewed to assure that departmental employees are properly paid and payrolls costs have been recorded properly in the general ledger (Enterprise Reporting > Access Reporting > Human Resources Information > Pay Information.

-- The employees are responsible for recording their time in Time & Labor or on a time card, as applicable, exempt and non-exempt, as applicable in accordance with the University policy.
+- The employees are responsible for recording their time in Time & Labor or on a time card, in accordance with the University policy.
 Where errors occur, employees should immediately contact their departmental payroll staff for the appropriate corrective action in a timely manner.
 Employees should be encouraged to review their pay checks online prior to pay date to assure its accuracy (My Self Service > Payroll and Compensation > View Paycheck).Descriptions of the earnings codes on an employee’s check can be found under “Detailed List of Earnings and Deduction Codes” at Paycheck Codes.
 Changes to Form W-4 may be made online (My Self Service > Payroll and Compensation > W-4 Tax Information).
 In accordance with University policy, employees are required to enroll in direct deposit and have their wages deposited to the financial institution of their choice.

 - The employee’s human resource records have been submitted and properly approved.